Askannz/optimus-manager/README.md

 You can install optimus-manager from this AUR package : [optimus-manager](https://aur.archlinux.org/packages/optimus-manager/)

+For OpenRC or runit you will need to install the corresponding init script package in the init folder using `makepkg -si`

-After installation, the optimus-manager daemon should have been started automatically, but you can check its status with `systemctl status optimus-manager.service`.
+After installation, the optimus-manager daemon should have been started automatically, but you can check its status with:

+systemd:`systemctl status optimus-manager.service`

+OpenRC:`rc-service optimus-manager status`

+runit:`sv s optimus-manager`.

 **Important notes :**